sveltejs/rfcs/text/0000-declarative-actions.md

    Something like `data:--some-style` could be interpreted as a Style Property.
 If we don't, it might be hard to receive styles as arguments and use them without overwriting the `styles` attribute without some sort of CSS-in-JS solution.

+2. If we chose the "Data Attributes" approach, could we just provide both a directive to set Data Attributes and a directive to set Action parameters and use Data Attributes in the background?
+    Ex.: `data:actionname:parametername={value}`.
+This way we could obfuscate the parameter names to avoid collisions.

-2. How would constant props work?
+3. How would constant props work?

-3. How should we distinguish Components from Actions?
+4. How should we distinguish Components from Actions?

    My idea would be to add `context="action"` to scripts in actions. `context="module"` would still be supported.
-A single `.svelte` file shouldn't have a script without context and a script with `context="action"`. `<Target />` shouldn't be used in `.svelte` files without a `context="action"` script.
-Another way could be to force action's files' names to start with a lower case letter.
+A single `.svelte` file shouldn't have a script without context and a script with `context="action"`. `<target />` shouldn't be used in `.svelte` files without a `context="action"` script.
+Another way could be to force actions' files' names to start with a lower case letter.

    I'm open to suggestions.

-4. This is a personal annoyance.
+5. This is a personal annoyance.
 What is the current convention for action names?
 All lower case?
 Camel case?
 What should it be for Declarative Actions?

-5. Should custom CSS properties set inside the Action be available to the children of the component the Action is applied to?
+6. Should custom CSS properties set inside the Action be available to the children of the component the Action is applied to?

 ##### I will add more as/if they rise in the pull request.